wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 ## OpenAPI support

-For **Service** component types, Choreo automatically generates an OpenAPI definition based on your integration project.
+For **Service** component types, {{ product_name }} automatically generates an OpenAPI definition based on your integration project.
 If you prefer to use your own OpenAPI file, you can do so by configuring Endpoints.
 For more information, see the [Configure Endpoints](../develop-components/configure-endpoints.md) section.

-Either way, Choreo uses this OpenAPI specification to provide an integrated OpenAPI Console for testing REST endpoints of Service components.
+Either way, {{ product_name }} uses this OpenAPI specification to provide an integrated OpenAPI Console for testing REST endpoints of Service components.
 For more information on testing, see [Test REST Endpoints via the OpenAPI Console](../testing/test-rest-endpoints-via-the-openapi-console.md).

 ## Third-party libraries